AshfaqueAsim653/Youtube_ELT/README.md

 Source: YouTube Data API

-Channel used for this project: MrBeast (project can be replicated for any channel by changing the channel ID).
+Channel used for this project: dima_aimbots a gaming channel.

 Variables extracted: